-- y If you are receiving short-term disability (STD) benefits, you will remain eligible for medical coverage up to a maximum period of 180 days (6 months).
-Contributions will continue to be deducted on a pay period basis. - your medical coverage for a maximum period of 30 months, provided you pay the required contributions.

-4 required contributi - Coverage will end prior to the 36-month maximum if you are no longer receiving LTD benefits. - COBRA will not be available at the end of the 36-month period.
+- If you are receiving short-term disability (STD) benefits, you will remain eligible for medical coverage up to a maximum period of 180 days (6 months).
+Contributions will continue to be deducted on a pay period basis. - If you are receiving long-term disability (LTD) benefits, you may elect to continue your medical coverage for a maximum period of 30 months, provided you pay the required contributions. - Solution Section 26-month maximum if you are no longer receiving LTD benefits. - Source COBRA will not be available at the end of the 36-month period.